 What are the kinds of conduct that frequently give applicants problems?
 The following list is not exclusive, but includes the most common problems:

 - An applicant’s history of criminal conduct may reveal an inability or unwillingness to uphold and advocate the law.
 Crime-related conduct may show a lack of respect for authority or for the rights of other persons, inability to resolve disputes within legal parameters, poor judgment, and putting personal interests before those of others without thought of the consequences.

-- An applicant's financial responsibility, handling of personal finances, history of bad debts, insufficient funds checks, failure to pay taxes, breach of fiduciary duties in employment, business or personal transactions etc., may reveal habits, traits, and judgment relevant to fitness to practice law.
-An applicant's motives and judgment in pursuing various forms of relief from debt may show disregard for the rights of others and disrespect for the administration of justice.
-If an applicant cannot responsibly handle his or her own finances, they cannot be held out as qualified to handle the moneys of other persons.
+- An applicant’s financial responsibility, handling of personal finances, history of bad debts, insufficient funds checks, failure to pay taxes, breach of fiduciary duties in employment, business, or personal transactions, etc., may reveal habits, traits, and judgment relevant to fitness to practice law.
+An applicant’s motives and judgment in pursuing various forms of relief from debt may show disregard for the rights of others and disrespect for the administration of justice.
+If an applicant cannot responsibly handle his or her own finances, he or she cannot be held out as qualified to handle the moneys of other persons.